muratk5n/thirdwave/en/README.md

 easily transportable, it's not like inferior tech Li-on batteries.
 Once at home, take empty canister out, put the full one in.

-Or a service in near future will deliver you full canisters, take old one.
+Or a service will deliver full canisters, take old one.

 Or nearby municipality will bring gas in form of pipeline.
 House cld be built for both.